SanderRonde/phpstan-vscode/README.md

     -   `never` - never performs the check automatically, allowing you to use the `phpstan.scanFileForErrors` command to check the current file for errors

 -   `phpstan.enableStatusBar` - whether to show a statusbar entry while performing the check (defaults to `true`)
--   `phpstan.showProgress` - whether to show the progress bar when performing a single-file check (defaults to `true`)
+-   `phpstan.showProgress` - whether to show the progress bar when performing a single-file check (defaults to `false`)

 ## Development